dropqube/pv-forecast-card/README.md

 ---

 ### 🧩 Example Configuration
-#ADD AS MANUAL CARD AND ENTER THE CODE BELOW.
-REPLACE WITH YOUR OWN SENSORS
+ADD AS MANUAL CARD AND ENTER THE CODE BELOW.
+REPLACE WITH YOUR OWN SENSORS.
+If you want to use less bars just put a # before the respective entity_day so it won't get displayed

 ```yaml
 type: custom:clock-pv-forecast-card